helloxwm/MAUS/README.md

 - - -

 ## Abstract:
-Animal microbiota (human included) plays an important role keeping healthy the physiological status of the host.
-Increasing research activity is dedicated to understand how changes in composition and function of the microbiota are associated to disease or not.
-We analyze 16S rRNA and whole genome sequencing (WGS) published data from the gut microbiota of 97 individuals monitored in time.
-Temporal fluctuations in the microbial composition reveal significant differences due to factors such us dietary changes, antibiotic intake, age or disease.
-Here we show that a fluctuation scaling law describes the temporal changes in the gut microbiota.
-This law allows to estimate the temporal variability of the microbial population and quantitatively characterizes the path toward disease by a noise-induced phase transition.
-The estimation of the systemic parameters for follow-up studies may have clinical use and, more generally, applications in other fields where it is important to know if a given community is stable or not.
+Animal microbiota (including human microbiota) plays an important role in keeping the physiological status of the host healthy.
+Research activity into understanding whether changes in the composition and function of the microbiota are associated with disease is increasing.
+We analyzed 16S rRNA and shotgun metagenomic sequencing (SMS) published data from the gut microbiota of 99 individuals monitored over time.
+Temporal fluctuations in the microbial composition revealed significant differences due to factors such as dietary changes, antibiotic intake, age and disease.
+This article shows that a fluctuation scaling law describes the temporal changes in the gut microbiota.
+This law enables the temporal variability of the microbial population to be estimated and quantitatively characterizes the path toward disease via a noise-induced phase transition.
+The estimation of the systemic parameters for follow-up studies may have clinical use and, more generally, may also have applications in other fields where it is important to know whether a given community is stable or not.

 ## Importance:
-Human microbiota is tightly associated to the health status of a person.
-Here we analyse the microbial composition of several subjects under different conditions, over a time span that ranges from days to months.
-Using the Langevin equation as the basis of our mathematical framework in order to evaluate microbial temporal stability, we prove that we are capable to distinguish stable from unstable microbiotas.
-This first step will help us to determine how microbiota temporal stability is related to the healthiness of the people, and it will allow the development of a more complete framework in order to deepen the knowledge of this complex system.
+Human microbiota is closely linked to the health status of a person.
+This article analyzes the microbial composition of several subjects under different conditions, over a time span that ranged from days to months.
+Using the Langevin equation as the basis of our mathematical framework in order to evaluate microbial temporal stability, we proved that stable microbiotas can be distinguished from unstable microbiotas.
+This first step will help us to determine how microbiota temporal stability is related to the healthiness of people, and it will enable the development of a more comprehensive framework in order to obtain more in-depth knowledge of this complex system.

+## Keywords:
+microbiome, systems biology, ecological modeling, metagenomics, stability